 That explains why it is the leading alternative to concrete replacement, mudjacking, and other more invasive approaches to concrete slab repair.
 The goal is to lift and level concrete slabs while filling voids in the soil to keep the slab from sinking again.

 PolyLevel® is a leading polyfoam concrete leveling solution used for fast, affordable, and effective concrete slab repair.
 And it's long-lasting, since PolyLevel® also addresses underlying soil conditions that cause sinking concrete slabs.

-As the foam expands due to a chemical reaction, it pushes the slab back towards its original position.
-An experienced PolyLevel® technician can gauge the expanding action of the foam, controlling the injection process for just the right degree of slab-raising action.
+First, the concrete lifting contractor drills one or more small holes in the sunken area of the slab, then injects an expanding polyurethane or "geotechnical" foam beneath the slab.
+As the foam expands due to a chemical reaction, it fills voids and pushes the slab back towards its original position.
+The PolyLevel® contractor monitors and gauges the expanding action of the foam, controlling the injection process for just the right degree of slab-raising action.